serverless/serverless/docs/guides/plugins/custom-configuration.md

 <!--
 title: Serverless Framework - Plugins - Extending the configuration
-menuText: Extending the configuration
+menuText: Extending the configuration schema
 menuOrder: 5
-description: How to extend the serverless.yml syntax with custom configuration via a plugin
+description: How to extend the serverless.yml schema with custom configuration via a plugin
 layout: Doc
 -->